AyubTouba/fs_extra_back_pair/README.md

 This fork adds one key feature:
 ➡️ **`path_file` in `TransitProcess`** — to track the exact file being copied during progress updates.
-Useful in apps (like Tauri) where monitoring nested file paths is required.
+Useful in apps where monitoring nested file paths is required.

 ---